vote.gov

-Quick definitions for common congressional terms you’ll see in bill listings, committee pages, and status timelines.
+Plain-language notes for common congressional terms you’ll see in bill listings, committee pages, and legislative timelines.

 The prefix tells you what kind of legislative item it is and which chamber introduced it.